Top 5 UI/UX Design Agencies in the World

 - Experience innovation consulting

 - Service blueprints

-- UX workshops & training
+- UX workshops & training.

 These services all relate to UX/UI design but notice they are more specific to particular elements of the overall branding process.
-In this case, the firm also offers steps within the larger UX design process as individual services.
-This is because some companies that need UX services do not always need the entire design process but rather need usability testing or consultation on UX strategy.
+In this case, the firm also offers steps within the larger process of UX design as individual services.
+This is because some companies that need UX services do not always need the entire design process but rather need user testing or consultation on UX strategy.
 Also, because the user experience is so intimately tied to branding, many UX firms offer services related to branding, marketing, and strategy.